 In April 2021, Nevis surveyed a representative group of 1,000 German consumers aged 14 and over for the study in collaboration with the online market research institute mo'web research.
 The questions revolved around topics such as passwords, the acceptance of social logins as a form of single sign-on (SSO) or the use of multi-factor authentication.
 The study participants were divided into four age groups: 14 to 19, 20 to 39, 40 to 59 and over 60.

-One thing that was striking was that more than 50 per cent of the groups aged 40 to 59 and over 60 say they never use the same password for different online accounts.
-Only 41 per cent of 20- to 39-year-olds make the same claim and 43 per cent of 14- to 19-year-olds.
-Among those study participants who admit to sometimes using one password for multiple accounts, the younger respondents are by far the largest group with an alarming 57 per cent.
+One striking thing was that more than 50 per cent of the groups aged 40 to 59 and over 60 say they never use the same password for different online accounts.
+Only 41 per cent of 20- to 39-year-olds make the same claim, and 43 per cent of 14- to 19-year-olds.
+Among those study participants who admit to sometimes using one password for multiple accounts, the younger respondents are by far the largest group, with an alarming 57 per cent.

 Older people are also more cautious when it comes to shared passwords.
 While 14 per cent of respondents over the age of 60 have shared their password at least once, the figure is more than twice as high among younger people up to 39 years of age.
 Among 20- to 39-year-olds, almost a third admit to taking such risks with their own password security.